 For more information, read our full review of the SimpliSafe security system.

 Want to learn more your other options?
-Read our review of the best home security systems of 2019.
+Read about the best home security systems of 2020.